christosgalano/kql-template-repo/CODE_OF_CONDUCT.md

 # Code of Conduct

-We are committed to providing a friendly, safe, and welcoming environment for all contributors and participants in the KQL Template Repository project.
+We are committed to providing a friendly, safe, and welcoming environment for all contributors and participants in the sKaleQL project.
 By participating in this project, you agree to abide by the following code of conduct:

 ## Expected Behavior